 Over the next twenty years, Laemmle and his family were deeply involved in the film business, producing a number of films and building Universal's sizable catalog until they were forced-out by their business partners in 1936.

 However, Carl Laemmle is remembered for his philanthropy and generosity as much as his entrepreneurial successes.
 Throughout his life, he remained loyal to his hometown of Laupheim.
-And during the rise of the Nazi party, Laemmle sponsored Jews in Laupheim to emigrate to the U.S. not only through his financial backing but through his connections in the U.S. House of Representatives and the Cabinet.
+And during the rise of the Nazi party, Laemmle used his wealth and political connections to sponsor the emigration of several Jews from Laupheim to the U.S.

 Carl Laemmle died in 1939, in Beverly Hills of heart disease.
-The Los Angeles movie theater company bears his name and still employs some of his descendants.
+His name lives on in Los Angeles' Laemmle Theater chain, which continues to employ some of his descendants.